tania-m/romannumeral/readme.md

 Provide an API server that can convert decimal integers (e.g. 10, 100, 200, ...) into the roman numeral equivalent.
 The server offers a route of type http://localhost:8080/romannumeral?query=10 to do so.

 ## References
-Two resources helped during development of that server.
+Two resources are important for working on the development of that server.
 They describe the rules the server will follow for conversions to roman numbers:

  - For roman numerals: [Roman Numerals on mathisfun](https://www.mathsisfun.com/roman-numerals.html)
  - For syntax additions to handle large roman numbers: [Roman Numerals for large numbers](http://roman-numerals.20m.com/)

 ## Quickstart: Build and run
 *Prerequisite: Needs to have Docker installed.*
 You can start using the server immediately by running the docker-compose file at the root of the project.
-The server will be listening on port 8080.
+The server will be listening on port 8080 (per default).

 From the root of the project, run: